PERSONALITY DISORDERS TREATMENT

 - Obsessive-compulsive personality disorder (OCPD).
 OCPD differs from OCD, which is in the anxiety spectrum.
-OCPD features obsessive with achieving perfection, does not delegate responsibilities to others, putting work ahead of relationships and leisure, being rigid and stubborn, being miserly with money, seeks to control others.
+OCPD features obsession with achieving perfection, does not delegate responsibilities to others, putting work ahead of relationships and leisure, being rigid and stubborn, being miserly with money, seeks to control others.

 Causes of Personality Disorders